 "[Dexter] is a huge blood donor for the blood bank for LifeStream in San Bernardino, and I became a spokesman for them or spokesperson.
 And he's one of these over 100-gallon club guys who has given for years and years, so to mark his 100th gallon, they had a special ceremony and invited me, and I gave him a special Star of Hope.
 So I'm also doing the Stars of Hope and sending them to other communities.
 With my daughter's school last year, I got Stars of Hope for all of the kids to paint that then went to another tragedy.
 It was a mass shooting that were sent to Texas.
 And so Dexter, that's the nurse, I have been in touch with him.
 He's just special to me, and the Stars of Hope I'm still involved with, and their founder, Jeff Parness, and I have become good friends also through all of this."

-Correction: An earlier version of this post stated Paez was an employee of the Inland Regional Center, and that she was at the center for a Christmas party on the day of the shooting.
+Correction: An earlier version of this post stated Paez was an employee of the Inland Regional Center, that she was at the center for a Christmas party on the day of the shooting and that shooter Syed Rizwan Farook was an employee of the center.
 In fact, Paez worked as an inspector for San Bernardino County Environmental Health Services, and was at the center for a training event.
+Farook also worked for the San Bernardino County health department.
 We regret the error.

 This segment aired on October 10, 2018.